Cara915/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 • We are pleased to share some changes for our 2023 draft show and hope our dates of Friday, August 11 – Saturday, August 12 will allow us to fill all stalls.
 We have a total of 156 stalls available.

-• We will welcome as our 2023 judge: Mike Lizotter, Saco, Maine
+• We will welcome as our 2023 judge: Mike Lizotte, Saco, Maine

 • We will again be a North American Classic Six qualifying show.
 We offer classes for the Six Horse Hitch, Classic Cart and Youth Cart.

 • We require a stall deposit of $ 25.00 per stall with $ 15.00 returned if it is cleaned when you leave.
 It sometimes takes 30 to 40 minutes with a bucket tractor to clean each stall and finding folks to clean them for the refund is next to impossible and we have between 20 to 40 stalls that we clean.

 • VERY IMPORTANT - camping forms need to be in by the deadline of August 1.
 (Not mailed on August 1 but in our hands by August 1) This is to help us make sure there is enough room on the camping bars.
 It is sometimes a very tight squeeze with last minute camping space needed.
 Length of camper is important as not all sites are the same length.
 Again, we will keep a waiting list if spaces fill up.

 • The fair provides the 4-H kids with sawdust for their shows, the draft horse exhibitors are welcome to use any remaining sawdust.
 Sometimes we run out of the sawdust and have bagged shavings available for a fee.
 So if you want to purchase bagged shavings ahead